 Blue Collar comedian Jeff Foxworthy made a name for himself with his famous "You Might Be a Redneck" jokes, and he's not alone in his assessment of rednecks.
-You only have to look around to see plenty of redneck memes and articles about "genius" redneck hacks.
-Rednecks are a prevalent icon in our society.
-Given its high-profile nature, you might think you know what the word means, but chances are, you're wrong.
+You only have to look around to see plenty of "you might be a redneck if" memes and articles about "genius" white trash hacks.
+A lot of times the term is associated with lower-class whites, Native Americans, and working-class people from southern states like Texas, West Virginia, Mississippi or Kentucky.
+Given the high-profile nature of the derogatory term, you might think you understand its meaning, but chances are, you don't.

 "If you own a home that is mobile, and five cars that aren't...you might be a redneck." - Jeff Foxworthy

-First, let's talk about what it means today.
-In certain circles of American society, rednecks are demeaned as being uneducated, low-class and poverty stricken.
-This idea has become so prevalent that some people in that class of society have decided to embrace the term.
+In certain circles of American society, rednecks get demeaned as being southern people who are uneducated and poverty-stricken.
+This idea has become so prevalent that some working-class people have decided to embrace the term.
 They have taken the pejorative, and in defiance, turned it around into a point of pride.
 In 1995, the Bellamy Brothers shot to number one on the country charts with their hit, "Redneck Girl."
 Later, in 2004, the redneck girl grew up and country singer Gretchen Wilson's hit, "Redneck Woman," reached number one.
 These aren't the only two, either.
-There are more than enough songs about rednecks to know that it's a solid stereotype.
+There are more than enough songs about rednecks to know that it's a solid white person stereotype.

 But what is a redneck?

 Common knowledge says the term refers to a person whose neck has burned from working in the sun.
-This applies to farmers, mainly.
-However, it can also extend to any outdoor type labor, including construction workers, mechanics and other blue collar occupations.
-When it's used as an insult, the term redneck implies ignorance, naivety and even racism.
-On the other hand, to those who lovingly adopted the term as their own, it refers to a salt-of-the-earth type of people who are hard-working, proud and bible-believing.
+The term applies to farmers, mainly.
+However, it can also extend to any outdoor type labor, including construction workers, mechanics, and other blue-collar occupations such as coal miners.
+When used as an insult, the term redneck implies ignorance, naivety and even racism towards people of different colors.
+On the other hand, to those who lovingly adopted the term as their own, it refers to a salt-of-the-earth type of people who are hard-working, proud and Bible-believing.